Zero asymptotics for successive derivatives of hyperexponential functions with finite essential singularities: Microscopic local laws at essential singularities

 so the finite zeros of $g_\alpha^{(n)}$ are obtained from the nonzero zeros of $\Pi_n^{(\alpha,1)}$ by $z=a-\lambda/x$.
 If $\alpha<0$, then the constant term in the explicit formula for $\Pi_n^{(\alpha,1)}$ is $(-\alpha)_n\ne0$, so $N_n=n$.
 If $\alpha\ge0$ and $\varkappa:=\alpha+1$, then

 hence $\ord_0\Pi_n^{(\alpha,1)}=\varkappa$ and $N_n=n-\varkappa$ for $n\ge\varkappa$.
 Thus $N_n/n\to1$.

 Proposition~\ref{prop:micro-higher-limit} with $m=1$ and Remark~\ref{rem:mp-from-sheffer} give the Marchenko--Pastur limit for the rescaled zero-counting measures of $\Pi_n^{(\alpha,1)}(n\zeta)$.
 When $\alpha\ge0$, deleting the fixed zero at $0$ and renormalizing by $N_n$ changes the integral against any bounded continuous test function by $O(n^{-1})$, so the same limit holds for the nonzero zeros.
 Since $N_n/n\to1$, replacing $n$ by $N_n$ in either the $x$- or the $z$-scaling does not change the weak limit.
-The final statement then follows by applying the continuous mapping theorem on $\widehat\C$ to the extension of $x\mapsto-\lambda/x$ with $0\mapsto\infty$, using $\mu_{\mathrm{MP}}(\{0\})=0$. \end{proof}
+Applying the continuous mapping theorem on $\widehat\C$ to the extension of $x\mapsto-\lambda/x$ with $0\mapsto\infty$ gives the spherical convergence, because $\mu_{\mathrm{MP}}(\{0\})=0$.
+The limit has no mass at $\infty$, so spherical convergence implies tightness in $\C$ and therefore weak convergence on $\C$; replacing $N_n$ by $n$ in the scaling variables or in the normalizing prefactor changes integrals by $o(1)$. \end{proof}